netsec-ethz/scion-tutorials/content/general_scion_configuration/verifying_scion_installation.md

 TBA

 !!!
 Tip
-    If you are running SCION virtual machine image you can display logs by running:
+    If you are running the SCION virtual machine image, you can display the logs by running:

     ```
     checkbeacons
     ```

 	from any directory